Part 7·7.3·14 min read

 Homeostatic plasticity mechanisms counter-regulate activity to maintain a target firing rate:

-Synaptic scaling: prolonged inactivity → all synapses on a neuron scale up proportionally (more AMPA receptors).
-Prolonged hyperactivity → all synapses scale down.
+scaling: prolonged inactivity → all on a scale up proportionally (more AMPA ).
+Prolonged hyperactivity → all scale down.
 This is multiplicative — it preserves the relative weights while rescaling the total.

 Intrinsic excitability changes: chronic under-activity → reduced K⁺ channels (raises excitability).
 Chronic over-activity → increased K⁺ channels (reduces excitability).